NITHISH74/basic-nn-model/README.md

 ## RESULT
-Thus a neural network regression model for the given dataset is written and executed successfully
+Thus a neural network regression model for the given dataset is written and executed successfully.